-Attention: During initial use of ceramic log you will detect an odor as the ceramic log cures.
+Attention: During initial use of ceramic log you will detect an odor as the ceramic log is cured.
+Also, during the curing process the ceramic log will burn with a yellow flame.

-Notice: During initial firing, its paint will bake out causing smoke.
+Notice: During initial firing of this unit, its paint will bake out, and smoke will occur.
 To prevent triggering of smoke alarms, ventilate the room in which the unit is installed.